 It all depends on the allergy or the medical condition, but we would strongly suggest that you speak to your doctor first before making a booking.
 If it is a food allergy, that will be no problem because that can be catered for by the head and assistant cook.
 Please just let us know on the adventure booking form so we can inform our team of what you can't eat.

-How much is the trek?
+How much is the adventure?

-If you decide to hire a porter to carry your gear, there will be an additional cost of AUD$650.00.
+If you decide to hire a porter to carry your gear, there will be an additional cost of AUD$700.00.
 This is an optional cost, but please speak to us if you are unsure about carrying a large pack.

 How much could I expect to pay for flights?